bellevuecollegeinfosec/bcinfosec.club/content/info/other/privacy-policy.md

 Effective Date: 11/09/2024

-This Privacy Policy outlines how the Cybersecurity Club at [College Name] ("we," "our," or "the Club") collects, uses, stores, and protects your personal information.
+This Privacy Policy outlines how the InfoSec Club at Bellevue College ("we," "our," or "the Club") collects, uses, stores, and protects your personal information.
 By joining the Club and using our services, you agree to the terms of this Privacy Policy.

 ## 1. Information We Collect

 We collect the following information from our members: